annotatedtmg/annotatedtmg/index.md

 # Welcome! #

-Welcome to the Annotated Mountain Goats!
+Hi, we're the Annotated Mountain Goats.
+Welcome!

 This is a comprehesive, accurate, and referenced guide to the first 25 years of the music of the Mountain Goats.
 The site covers the boombox, early studio,